bytes-chaser/eazy-ssh-jsch/README.md

 ```
 ### Usage
 Use the [core project "usage" section](https://github.com/bytes-chaser/eazy-ssh-core/blob/main/README.md#usage) for full usage reference.
-The only step that may vary is [setting the context SSH implementation](https://github.com/bytes-chaser/eazy-ssh-core/blob/main/README.md#set-it-up)
+The only step that may vary is [setting the context SSH implementation](https://github.com/bytes-chaser/eazy-ssh-core/blob/main/README.md#set-it-up).
+These library intended to Use *JSch* SSH implementation
 ```java
         // New context with defaults
         ESSHContext context = new ESSHContextImpl();